flatironinstitute/jax-finufft/README.md

 ```
 </details>

+#### Notes on CUDA versions
+While jax-finufft may build with a wide range of CUDA
+versions, the resulting binaries may not be compatible with JAX (resulting in
+odd runtime errors, like failed cuDNN or cuBLAS initialization).
+For the greatest
+chance of success, we recommend building with the same version as JAX was built with.
+To discover that, one can look at the requirements in [JAX's `build` directory](https://github.com/jax-ml/jax/tree/main/build)
+(be sure to select the git tag for your version of JAX).
+Similarly, we encourage installing
+`jax[cuda12-local]` so JAX and jax-finufft use the same CUDA libraries.

+Depending on how challenging the installation is, users might want to run jax-finufft in a container.
+The [`.devcontainer`](./.devcontainer) directory is a good starting point for this.

 #### Configuring the build
 There are several important CMake variables that control aspects of the jax-finufft and (cu)finufft builds.
 These include: